Campaign of the Month: October 2017

 Familiar: “Lord Pierpont.”

-Introductory: “Madam Natasha Preston, Commissioner and Steward of the French Quarter.”
+Introductory: “Lady Natasha Preston, Commissioner and Steward of the French Quarter.”

 Introductory: “Lord Randolph Cartwright, Almoner and Groom.”